wxie2017/wxie2017.github.io/pages/speech/schools_use_free_software.md

 Free software is the software you can run, copy, distribute, study, change and improve.
 Free software is a matter of freedom, not price.

-As I have talked all computer uses deserve free software.
+As I have talked last time.
+All computer uses deserve free software.
 We deserve to be able to study the software we use and improve it.
-All computer users ought to insist on free software: it gives users the freedom to control their own computers.
-Free software also gives users the freedom to cooperate with each other, to live an upright life.
+All computer users ought to insist on free software: it gives us the freedom to control our own computers, and gives us the freedom to cooperate with each other, to live an upright life.

 These reasons apply to schools as they do to everyone, and there are other reasons specifically apply to schools.

-The deepest reason for using free software in schools is for moral education.
 We expect schools to teach students basic facts and useful skills, but that is only part of their job.
 The most fundamental task of schools is to teach good citizenship, including the habit of helping others.
 In the area of computing, this means teaching people to share software.